Aeroluna/heckdocs/docs/animation/tracks-and-points.md

 #### Smooth

 Bases can be smoothed between frames by using the `.s[number]` syntax.
+Smoothing is helpful for many cases if you are tracking any player property such as the head or sabers.
+Smoothing out their transform can make effects look cleaner.

  Lower values will be smoother than higher values, i.e. `baseEnergy.s4` will be smoother than `baseEnergy.s20`.
 Additionally decimal numbers can be represented by replacing the period with an underscore, i.e. for a smoothness value of 0.4, use `.s0_4`.
 !!! example
     Smoothly track the HMD.
 Used to achieve the HUD effect in [End Times](https://beatsaver.com/maps/43a24) and [Through the Screen](https://beatsaver.com/maps/43a5d).
     ```json